kosticlab/pan_ecological_gene_universe/README.md

 subsampled_overlap_analysis_revision has all scripts to calculate heatmap in Figure 2 as well as the alpha and beta diversities at the species and gene level.
 Also, unique cow gene figures are also in this folder.

+### Compare the number and type of unique genes in our gene catalog to other gene catalogs like KEGG, orthoDB, and eggNOG

+Find all scripts to do the above in gene_cat_to_other_gene_cat_comparisons

+### Compare the number of correct species level annotations between pathogens and non-pathogens

+Find all related scripts in pathogen_nonpathogen_annotations

+### Perform rarefaction analysis to see if the number of genes change with the sequencing depth of samples from each ecology

+Find all scripts to perform rarefaction analyis in folder rarefaction_analysis